wp-plugins/nextgen-facebook/readme.txt

 * Added the Pinterest sharing button for posts and pages with featured images.
 * Added a check for the "Exclude Pages" plugin in the widget section.
 * Added a call to CDN Linker (if it's installed) for image URLs shared to tumblr and Pinterest.
+* Added a check for the DISABLE_NGFB_OPEN_GRAPH constant before adding Open Graph meta tags.
+* Added a 'Max Title Length' setting (default is 100 characters).

 = v2.0 =
 * The NextGEN Facebook OG options page has been re-worked to make it more compact.